Updated on March 27, 2014

 A) Medicare is a federal health insurance program for retirees age 65 or older and certain disabled people.
 Medicare Part A covers inpatient hospital care, some skilled nursing facility care and hospice care.
 Medicare Part B covers physician care, diagnostic x-rays and lab tests and durable medical equipment.
 Medicare Part D is a federal prescription drug program.

-Q) I'm turning age 65; what do I need to do?
+Q) I have GIC health coverage and I'm turning age 65; what do I need to do?
 Should I enroll in Medicare Part A and/or Part B if I am eligible?

 Q) I'm retired, but not age 65.
 My spouse is turning age 65; what should my spouse do?

 A) Your spouse should call or visit your local Social Security Office for confirmation of Social Security and Medicare eligibility.
 If eligible, he/she must enroll in Medicare Part A for free and Part B to continue coverage with the GIC.
-See the under/over age 65 section of the Benefit Decision Guide for your health plan combination options.
+See the under/over age 65 section for your health plan combination options.

 Q) If I am retired and under age 65 and my spouse or I am disabled, how do I find out whether or not I am eligible for Medicare Part A and Part B benefits?